 Many of Leonard Zacks' ideas shape Zacks Investment Management's strategies and philosophies, including its policy of using of earnings estimates to pick stocks and its proprietary stock-ranking model.
 The firm itself also heavily values research when making investment decisions, and it has a team of PhDs on staff dedicated to making proprietary quantitative models and studying academic articles.

 Zacks Investment Management generally requires a minimum investment of $500,000 for its traditional investment advisory services.
 This minimum applies to both its wealth management program accounts and its individual fixed-income securities accounts.
+However, the firm may be willing to accept clients who have less than this minimum.

 Services Offered by Zacks Investment Management